nix-community/disko/docs/quickstart.md

 partitions.
 Dual booting with other operating systems is not supported.

+3. Disk layout

-- 3. Choose a disk layout from the [examples directory](https://github.com/nix-community/disko/tree/master/example)
+Choose a disk layout from the [examples directory](https://github.com/nix-community/disko/tree/master/example)

 For those who are unsure of which layout to pick, use the hybrid configuration found at https://github.com/nix-community/disko/blob/master/example/hybrid.nix and save it as `/tmp/disko-config.nix`.
 This layout is compatible with both BIOS and EFI systems.

+4. Formatting

-- 4. The following step will reformat your disk and mount it to `/mnt`.
+The following step will reformat your disk and mount it to `/mnt`.
 Replace `<disk-name>` with the name of your disk obtained in step 1.

 Please note: This will erase any existing data on your disk.